PlanQK/AnomalyDetectionWithGANs/README.md

     enc_loss_weight: 1 weight of the encoding generator loss
     validation_interval: how often the performance of the GAN is checked against the validation set and the optimal anomaly threshold is determined
     validation_samples: 100 number of validation samples used (e.g. if 100, then 100 normal and 100 unnormal samples will be used)
+    trained_model: The weights and threshold from the output of the training run.
+For the training run this keyword is not necessary.
 ```
 Some of the parameters change the network size and therefore must have identical values in both the training step and the prediction step.
 It is thus highly recommended, to keep the parameter set identical between training and prediction.